 There are wonderful guided walking tours all over the world, though they are especially popular in Europe.
 To get going, here are five of the best guided tours in Europe (plus two in the US if you want to try this out close to home)…

 The rugged beauty of southwestern Ireland.
-County Kerry and County Clare are in the most westerly part of Europe, a place of raw natural beauty where the Atlantic Ocean crashes into the continent.
+County Kerry and County Clare are some of the most westerly parts of Europe, a place of raw natural beauty where the Atlantic Ocean crashes into the continent.
 History is all around you here as well, with medieval castles, ancient abbeys…plus plenty of historic pubs where an appreciation of history can be supplemented with a pint or two.